 playbook.yml file.
 Add

-we only provision those hosts:
+-l aws so we only provision those hosts:

 ansible-playbook ./ansible/playbook.yml -i ./ansible/hosts.ini --ask-vault-pass -l aws